Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - Against the spread, Vanderbilt is 5-5-0 this season.

-- This year, the Commodores have just one against the spread win in three games as an underdog of 31.5 points or more.
+- The Commodores have been underdogs by 31.5 points or more three times this season and covered the spread once.

-- Vanderbilt's games this season have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Vanderbilt has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).

 - The Commodores average 12.8 fewer points per game (15.3) than the Volunteers allow (28.1).

-- Vanderbilt is 1-1 against the spread and 1-1 overall when the team totals more than 412.2 yards.
+- When Vanderbilt picks up more than 412.2 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year the Commodores have turned the ball over 18 times, seven more than the Volunteers' takeaways (11).
+- The Commodores have turned the ball over seven more times (18 total) than the Volunteers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.